2020 Egyptian parliamentary election

-Parliamentary elections were held in Egypt on 24–25 October and 7–8 November 2020 to elect the House of Representatives.
+Parliamentary elections were held in Egypt on 24–25 October and 7–8 November 2020 to elect 568 members of the House of Representatives.
+The election resulted in a landslide victory for the Nation's Future Party, which secured 316 of the 596 seats, increasing its representation from the previous parliament.

 Date

 The elections were initially expected to be held in April or May 2020.
 President Abdel Fattah el-Sisi ordered parliament to freeze its activities on 1 October 2019 and placed the National Security Agency (NSA) in charge of creating lists of candidates as the General Intelligence Directorate (GID) had not satisfactorily selected candidates in the previous election.
 The For the Love of Egypt list was closely associated with the GID.

 The final results will be announced by the National Elections Authority on 14 December 2020.

 Electoral system

 A total of 568 seats will be elected in a form of parallel voting; 284 of them will be elected using a two-round system in 142 constituencies and the other 284 will be elected using party lists in four constituencies.